 This hotel has a look and feel like no other hotel in Rome.
 It’s as massive as a resort and just a short drive from the city center and Vatican City.
 The hotel is home to Rome’s only 3 Michelin star restaurant, La Pergola, which has been led by Heinz Beck for quite some time.

 €€+ | 4 Star | Ideal Location | Classic Italian Rooms

 This palace, built in 1400, has 29 rooms, a beautiful courtyard, luxe library, and an old refectory where monks used to eat centuries ago.
-And the location is epic for seeing St. Peter’s Basilica just a moment away.
+The location is epic for seeing St. Peter’s Basilica, which is just a moment away.
 The rooms are simple but decorated with cherry wood furniture.
 It’s perfect for an affordable stay in the best location.

 Atlante Star Hotel